Designing sustainable and profitable dairy systems

 The large variety in agroecosystems, socio-economic factors, and policies makes it impossible to develop a single model for dairy development.
 Therefore it is essential to understand the opportunities for dairy sector development as well as the limiting factors that could harm sustainability and profitability in the long term.
 During this course we will analyse the dairy sector at different levels, from animal to farm and up to country level.
 We will look at the challenges and opportunities the sector faces in your own situation.
 Moving beyond the technical realm, you will learn how to involve multiple stakeholders for inclusion of social, environmental, economic and political aspects

-A mix of online lectures, group work and field trips
+A mix of online lectures and group work

 Dairy opportunities and trade-off issues